Argonaut Mine: Listing as Superfund Site

 The mine in Jackson may be the first mining site in the Sierra Nevada Motherlode to be listed as an EPA Superfund Site.
 Mine tailings and waste from ore processing left a million cubic yards of material tainted with arsenic, lead and mercury within the limits of the city of Jackson.
 Single family homes and part of the Jackson high school were built on waste rock piles from the mine.
 Other waste from the mine is being held back by the Eastwood Multiple Arch Dam, which the EPA says is at risk of failure.

 There are no commercial organizations responsible for mining still in existence to be held responsible for the mine cleanup.
 When the mine is listed on a Superfund site the mine will be eligible for federal cleanup funds.

 In popular culture

 Argonaut High School located in Jackson, California is named after the mine.

 Ghost Adventures visited the mine to investigate possible paranormal activity.

+Ghost Hunters investigated the mine to determine if the claims of paranormal activity had any validity.